-Parole services are available in all counties.
+Parole case management is available in all counties.
 Parole Officers (PO) and Youth Transition Specialists (YTS) match various services to families and youth that include interventions and community partners.

 Your juvenile's PO works with your child to ensure s/he is able to meet all his/her goals within their CCP.